- In the stock market, stock leverage trading is borrowing capital from a broker to increase position size.

 Like penny stocks, cryptocurrencies are extremely volatile.
-Their value can shoot up or down without much warning, and if you’re not prepared, you could lose a ton of money.
+Their value can shoot up or down without much warning.
+If you’re not prepared, you could lose a ton of money.

 How Does Leverage Work in Forex?

-Forex investing involves exchange rates between two currencies, known as pairs.
-For instance, you might bet that the exchange rate between two currencies will go in a certain direction, then use leverage trading to increase your position size in the investment.
+Forex trading involves exchange rates between two currencies, known as pairs.
+For instance, you might bet that the exchange rate between two currencies will go in a certain direction, then use leverage trading to increase your position size.